abhijat01/py4kids.l1.2019/module-01/lesson-plan-01.md

 * Finish making all changes so that the remainder is printed correctly.
 * What does the fix mean?
-* Write another joke as a program.
+* Write another joke in python.